 - Shape the cookie balls just like the picture.
-I basically roll two small balls of dough and smush them together.
-This makes it so the “bottom ball” of dough bakes first giving you that crisp delicious exterior and that “top ball” of dough bakes last leaving a slightly underbaked, soft & chewy center.
+I basically roll the dough higher rather than wider.
+This makes it so the bottom of dough bakes first giving you that crisp delicious exterior and the top section of the dough bakes last leaving a slightly under-baked, soft and chewy center.
 YUM.

 - Last but not least: MIX-INS!
 I like for Toffee Cookies to be stuffed full!
 If there isn’t chocolate in every bite, it’s not my favorite.
 Chopped Heath ® Bars and chocolate baking bars are amazing when added to these cookies!
 If you like less in your cookies, make sure to scale back the amount of mix-ins called for in the recipe.